 Dog Tracheal Collapse

 Is your dog making a honking, goose-like cough?
 Collapsing trachea is a disease most commonly seen in older, toy-breed dogs.
-The disease tends to present as a honking or a goose-like cough which occurs at first after exercise, excitement, eating or drinking, or when rubbed over the throat/neck.
+The disease tends to present as a honking or a goose-like cough, which occurs at first after exercise, excitement, eating or drinking, or when rubbed over the throat/neck.

-Collapsing Trachea is really a disease of the cartilage which comprises the rings of the trachea, the tube which carries the air that your pet breathes down the throat and towards your pet’s lungs.
-Over time, dogs with a collapsing trachea will have these C-Shaped rings of cartilage weaken, causing a flattening of the trachea.
+Collapsing trachea is a disease of the cartilage that composes the trachea’s rings.
+The tube carries the air that your pet breathes down the throat and towards your pet’s lungs.
+Over time, dogs with a collapsing trachea will have these C-shaped rings of cartilage weaken, causing a flattening of the trachea.

 Other imaging modalities used to make a diagnosis include fluoroscopy and bronchoscopy.
-These tests are performed in “real time”, meaning the motion of the trachea can be observed directly throughout all phases of respiration.
+These tests are performed in “real-time,” which means that the motion of the trachea can be observed directly throughout all phases of respiration.
 They represent the current “gold standard” of testing for collapsing trachea.

 In many cases, tracheal collapse is not life-threatening but is uncomfortable for your pet.
-In rare cases, dogs will present with cyanosis, which is a blue discoloration of the gums or tongue.
-Dogs that are cyanotic will require life-saving care including oxygen supplementation, until stabilized.
+In rare cases, dogs will present with cyanosis, blue discoloration of the gums or tongue.
+Dogs that are cyanotic will require life-saving care, including oxygen supplementation, until stabilized.